-You need to locate your theme’s functions.php file.
-Click on the public_html directory.
-Click on the wp-content folder.
-Click on the themes folder.
-Click on the folder of the theme you are currently using.
+You need to locate your theme’s functions file.
+Click on the public_html directory and select the wp-content folder.
+Now, click on the themes folder and select the folder of the theme you are currently using.

 A pop-up window will show up.
 This box will warn you to create a backup of your files before editing anything.
 This will ensure that you can revert your website back to the earlier version if something goes wrong.
 Click on the “Edit” button.

 The tag is called post_count and will display the number of posts when called:

-Once you have inserted the code you chose into the functions.php file, click on the “Save Changes” button to finish.
+Once you have inserted the code of your choice into the functions file, click on the “Save Changes” button to finish.

 Don’t Be Afraid to Share Your Stats

-When you are just starting out your stats are never that impressive, but don’t hide them.
-Instead, you should use them to showcase how much your website has grown since it has been created.
+When you are just starting out your stats are never that impressive, and that’s perfectly normal.
+Many websites choose to hide them, but instead, you can use them to your advantage, by having them showcase how much your website has grown since it has been created.

 Which method have you chosen to use?
 If you have chosen to use the second method, did you pick the template tag or shortcode option?